earlyann/Crowdfunding_ETL/README.md

 4. Created the Crowdfunding Database: Sketched an ERD of the tables by inspecting the four CSV files and used the information from the ERD to create a table schema for each CSV file.
 Specified the data types, primary keys, foreign keys, and other constraints and saved the database schema as a Postgres file named crowdfunding_db_schema.sql.
 Created a new Postgres database and uploaded each of the saved dataframe csvs to the new crowdfunding_db.
 SQL SELECT statements verified the data integrity.

 Author: Lacey Morgan

-Note: Erica Graboyes also worked on this project with her own code, which is available on her GitHub.